gear-foundation/dapps/frontend/apps/vft-extended/README.md

-# Example Frontend for Foundable Token
+# Example Frontend for Fungible Token

-This project demonstrates a minimal frontend for a Foundable Token (VFT) contract using [sails-js](https://wiki.gear.foundation/docs/sails-js/react-hooks) React hooks.
+This project demonstrates a minimal frontend for a Fungible Token (VFT) contract using [sails-js](https://wiki.gear.foundation/docs/sails-js/react-hooks) React hooks.

 ## Key Components